stefan-niedermann/nextcloud-tables/README.md

 ## ⛔ Limitations

-- Viewing cell data is not possible yet
 - Can still handle 1000 rows at most
 - No write access
 - Sync only on Wi-Fi has no effect yet